The Best Handheld Gaming Consoles Of All Time

 Unfortunately, that’s not what happened.
 The public didn’t lap it up and after struggling for a few years, Sony called time of death and axed the PS Vita.

-While its sales figures were lacklustre, the PS Vita is an underrated gaming console.
+While its sales figures were lacklustre, Sony’s gaming console is quite underrated.
 In fact, Sony ensured a great collection of exclusive games at its launch and in its later stages, indie developers gave it some great titles.
 The backward compatibility with PSP games was another plus.
 While the PS Vita’s OLED display had a higher pixel resolution, it still managed to upscale the games without affecting the aspect ratio.

 (Image Credits: Courtesy Unsplash /Aleks Dorohovich)